dimples-app/dimples-app/README.md

 - 👋 Hi, Thanks for stopping by @dimples-app
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on MERN stack and PERN stack Apps
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on building applications with purpose and passion
-- 📫 How to reach me ...

 <!---
 dimples-app/dimples-app is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.